Mambouna/pgturbo/doc/from-scratch.rst

 In some cases, the code is simpler in Python because it can be organised in a way that helps it make sense when you read it.

-The power of Pygame Zero's actors also makes the coordinate manipulation easier.
+The power of Pygame Turbo's actors also makes the coordinate manipulation easier.
 We used the ``anchor`` position to position the pipes, and we were able to see if a pipe was off-screen by checking ``pipe_top.right < 0`` rather than ``if x position < -240``.